damgat/damgat/README.md

 ---

 ### Here is What I'm Working On!
-- 🔭 I’m currently working as Web Developer
+- 🔭 I’m currently working as Junior Frontend Developer
 - 🌱 I’m currently learning everything and much more
 - 😄 I’m looking to work with React.js, Next.js
 - 💬 Ask me about Anything!